 When the lights were dimmed and the curtains would open, there was something magical about it...

-Directed by Sally Aitken, DAVID STRATTON: A CINEMATIC LIFE tracks Stratton’s love of films from his first cinema experience as a boy living in Melksham, England, to his time running the Sydney film festival and co-hosting The Movie Show and At the Movies with Margaret Pomeranz.
+Nicole Kidman, Hugo Weaving, George Miller, Gillian Armstrong and Geoffrey Rush pay tribute to the Australian cinephile and critic this poignant portrait David Stratton: A Cinematic Life.
+Directed by Sally Aitken, the documentary tracks Stratton’s love of films from his first cinema experience as a boy living in Melksham, England, to his time running the Sydney film festival and cohosting The Movie Show and At the Movies with Margaret Pomeranz.

 The film has a surprisingly wide emotional range, spanning laugh-out-loud moments to times of pathos and poignancy.
 An experienced hand in analysing other people’s stories, Stratton reveals the same kind of intellectual distance necessary to consider his own: a critic through and through.
 His highly affecting Cinematic Life ultimately puts forward a message that it is better to be a good person than it is to be a great critic.